mitjmcc/mitjmcc.github.io/_posts/2020-05-24-depth-based-post-processing-in-hdrp.markdown

 After smashing together an outline edge and a posterize effect into one post processing effect, we noticed that the effect didn't look too good on distant objects.

-Easy enough right, since you can get a `0` to `1` value of distance from the camera from the depth buffer.
+Easy enough right?
+Since you can get a `0` to `1` value of distance from the camera from the depth buffer.

 I won't go into it too much, but it wasn't as easy to find in HDRP as say the [Post Processing Stack V2](https://docs.unity3d.com/Packages/com.unity.postprocessing@2.3/manual/index.html).